Free Shipping | 30 Day Returns | Mix & Match Sitewide

 ○ Recreation of logo could result in loss of accuracy

-For ANSI hi-vis material that is OSHA-compliant customization, there are two different options: screen printing and embroidery.
-One thing to keep in mind is that neither option will always be cheaper.
-Which one is more cost-effective will depend on several factors, including the complexity of the design, where the work is done, the size of the design, and the quality of the garments used.
-Screen printing can be a cheaper option for very few colors; however, the number of colors makes a big difference.
-Each new color requires a new mesh screen, which raises the costs.
+For OSHA-compliant customization on hi-vis material, there are two main options: screen printing and embroidery.
+Keep in mind that neither option is always cheaper than the other.
+The cost-effectiveness of each method depends on several factors, including the complexity of the design, the location of the work, the size of the design, and the quality of the garments used.
+Screen printing may be more affordable for designs with fewer colors, but the number of colors plays a significant role in pricing—each additional color requires a new mesh screen, which increases the cost.

-Both screen printing and embroidery have their advantages, but you need to consider a few factors before deciding which one is best.
-Take into account the size of your logo design, your budget, the items you want to customize and the size of your order before deciding which one is best.
+Both screen printing and embroidery have their own advantages.
+However, it’s important to consider a few factors before choosing the best option for your needs.
+Think about the size of your logo, your budget, the items you want to customize, and the size of your order before making a decision.

 Contact us HERE to tell us about your next custom apparel project!

-Unlike other companies, all of our hi-vis apparel products are beautifully designed, ANSI-Tested, and OSHA-compliant, ensuring your customized product is 100% in compliance with OSHA Federal Regulation and requirements on the job site.
-Here at KwikSafety, we are one of the only companies to get all of our hi-vis apparel products ANSI-Tested by professional 3rd-party world-class labs to ensure product quality on the field.
-Sadly, many sellers claim to have OSHA-compliant products, but the majority are not, and it is buyer beware!
-When you buy with us here at KwikSafety, you do not have to worry, since you are buying top-quality products that have been through detailed inspections and ANSI testing to be OSHA-compliant.
+Unlike other companies, all of our hi-vis apparel products are beautifully designed, ANSI-tested, and OSHA-compliant, ensuring your customized product fully meets OSHA Federal Regulations and requirements for the job site.
+At KwikSafety, we are one of the few companies that have all our hi-vis apparel products tested by professional, third-party world-class labs to guarantee product quality in the field.
+Unfortunately, many sellers claim their products are OSHA-compliant, but the majority are not—so buyer beware!
+When you purchase from KwikSafety, you can be confident that you're getting top-quality, thoroughly inspected, and ANSI-tested products that meet OSHA standards.

-Here at KwikSafety, we are happy to help you make a decision and give you an accurate quote for your project.
-Our printing quality is first-class in the nation, and our pricing is competitive for the top quality you will be receiving!
+At KwikSafety, we are happy to help you make an informed decision and provide an accurate quote for your project.
+Our printing quality is among the best in the nation, and our pricing is highly competitive for the premium quality you will receive!

 After filling out your Customization Form, you will be contacted to go over all details.
 Once all details have been verified, you will receive a Mock-up and a Quote.

-Once you have approved the proof and signed the quote, we will send you an invoice, and we will begin working on your custom order once payment has been made.
-Your order will be done in approximately 2-4 weeks before shipping out.
+Once you approve the proof and sign the quote, we will send you an invoice.
+Work on your custom order will begin once payment is received.
+Your order will be completed in approximately 2-4 weeks before it is shipped out.

-The quick answer is no. ANSI background material chromaticity must fall within approved fluorescent color types (black trim is fine, but black as the base fabric is not ANSI-compliant).
+The quick answer is no. ANSI background material chromaticity must fall within the approved fluorescent color types.

-Please refer to the size charts on each individual listing for the most accurate sizing information.
+Please refer to the size charts on each listing for the most accurate sizing information.

 Polyester is generally a durable material that wrinkles and shrinks less than alternatives, but if you want to keep your safety shirts as pristine as possible, follow these steps: